ixalodecte/AI-Log-Analyzer/README.md

 3. **Anomaly Detection:** If the model has been trained, it can predict anomalies in log sequences.

 You can read the papers about [deeplog](https://www.cs.utah.edu/~lifeifei/papers/deeplog.pdf) and [loganomaly](https://www.ijcai.org/proceedings/2019/0658.pdf) for further information.

-### Database
-The module provide wrappers to help the user to saves logs in a database:
-- sqlite3
-- mongodb (You must have a proper installation of mongodb to use it, and the pymongo module)

-### Visualisation
-I plan to add a way to visualize the content of the database.

 ## Installation
 ```